nationalparkservice/iyore/README.md

         images: (?P<title>.*).png
 ```

 Each line contains a regular expression that matches a file or folder name.
 Notice the named capturing groups, like `(?P<chap_num>\d\d) (?P<chap_title>.+)`.
+Labeling these fields in the name will allow us to subselect data from only
+certain `chap_num`s or `chap_title`s.
+The indentation describes the folder
+structure: each subfolder or file is indented one level further than its parent.
-Labeling these fields in the name will allow us to subselect data from only certain `chap_num`s or `chap_title`s.
-The indentation describes the folder structure.
-(Like Python, you can use tabs or spaces, so long as you're consistent with the indentation character and width.)
+(Like Python, you can use tabs or spaces, so long as you're consistent with the
+indentation character and width.)

 The two kinds of data we actually want to access are `quotes` and `images`.
+We
-We refer to these as `Endpoint`s, which are specified by prefixing the regex pattern for a file or folder with `<endpoint_name>` and a colon.
-(Note that `Endpoint`s could be folders as well as files, and there can be more folders or `Endpoint`s within them.)
+refer to these as `Endpoint`s, which are specified by prefixing the regex
+pattern for a file or folder with `<endpoint_name>` and a colon.
+(Note that
+`Endpoint`s could be folders as well as files, and there can be more folders or
+`Endpoint`s within them.)

-This structure file should be saved in the root directory of your dataset---in this case, as `Winnie The Pooh Data/.structure.txt`.
+This structure file should be saved in the root directory of your dataset---in
+this case, as `Winnie The Pooh Data/.structure.txt`.

 ------------------------------------------------------------------